almenarar/pantori-backend/README.md

 # Pantori

 This project aims to help users manage goods and expiration dates efficiently, preventing food waste.
+The system runs in AWS ECS and consists of:
+- a Golang API for goods registration;
+- a Golang worker to daily notify of expiring foods by email;
-The system consists of a Golang API for goods registration, a NoSQL database (currently AWS DynamoDB in production) for data storage, and a Flutter frontend web application for user interaction (served via Nginx).
+- a NoSQL database (currently AWS DynamoDB in production);
+- a Flutter frontend web application for user interaction (served via Nginx);

 ## Table of Contents
 - [Getting Started](#getting-started)